S$ 424 Find Cheap Flights from Southeast Asia to Saudi Arabia

 • How many cities have direct flights to Saudi Arabia?

 From Southeast Asia, there are direct flights to Saudi Arabia from 5 cities.
-The cities with the most direct flights are Jakarta and Manila, both with 48 direct flights each week.
+The city with the most direct flights is Manila, with 62 direct flights each week.

 • How many direct flights to Saudi Arabia are there each day?